Epic Games launches Fortnite Crew subscription for $12 a month

 If you’re unable to see the Fortnite Crew option in-game starting December 2, your platform, country (or a combination of both) or available payment methods may not be supported yet.

-Under the new options, the Battle Pass still will still exist and can be made as a one-time purchase.
+Under the new options, the Battle Pass will still exist and can be made as a one-time purchase.
 With the option for the subscription, Fortnite Crew would be the option for someone who finds themselves adding V-bucks to their account often to purchase cosmetics or just to get the exclusive cosmetics.
 It would also be a good option for someone who has to ask permission to purchase V-bucks.
 So instead of bugging someone for money every month for V-bucks, they can subscribe to the Crew, and it’s a recurring drop every month.

 The Battle Pass would be a good option for someone who just wants the one-time spend and doesn’t really purchase V-bucks throughout the season.